The Four Voices of Preaching:

 Robert Stephen Reid

 Ph.D.
-Regent University
+University of Washington

 Robert Stephen Reid (PhD, University of Washington) is Emeritus Professor of Communication at the University of Dubuque and has recently served as homiletics faculty for the Seattle University School of Theology and Ministry and for Fuller Theological Seminary, Northwest.
 Recent publications include “The Leave-Taking Sermon: Mark Driscoll and the Challenge of Authenticity,” in Rhetoric of the Protestant Sermon in America; and “Preaching in the Baptist Theological Family,” in Preaching the Manifold Grace of God: Theologies of Preaching in Historical Theological Families, Vol. 1.
 Bob and his spouse Barbara live near Seattle, WA.